How Much You Need to Live in Mexico as an Expat in 2022

 Therefore, many expats can afford to live a good life that is unattainable in the U.S. due to the high costs of living.

-As much as Panama and Costa Rica have lower living costs, Mexico is still the top choice for Americans because their food is familiar and amazing.
+As much as Panama and Costa Rica have lower living costs, Mexico is still the top choice for Americans for many reasons.

 What’s more, you can easily get a retirement visa in Mexico, and the country offers digital nomads automatic six months stay on a visa when they arrive there.